faiface/mainthread/README.md

 ## More functions

-If you don't wish to wait until the function finishes running on the main thread, use `mainthread.CallNonBlock`:
+If you don't wish to wait until a function finishes running on the main thread, use `mainthread.CallNonBlock`:

 ```go